JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 3.1.2 to 4.0

 __Initial startup time__
 On the very first start of the new version of TeamCity, the database structure will be upgraded.
 This process can increase the time of the server startup.
-The first startup can take up to 20 minutes more then regular one.
+The first startup can take up to 20 minutes more than regular one.
 This time depends on the size of your builds history, average number of tests in a build and the server hardware.

 __Users re\-login will be forced after upgrade__
 Upon upgrade, all users will be automatically logged off and will need to re\-login in their browsers to TeamCity web UI.
 After the first login since upgrade, __Remember me__ functionality will work as usual.